Physics Based Digital Technology Hands-on ProgrammeBring new ideas to life, here and now, with our innovative, future-facing approach

 We are delighted to announce the starting of our exciting project, Physics Based Digital Technology Hands-on Programme, here in the School of Engineering, London South Bank University (www.lsbu.ac.uk).
 This is a three year programme funded by the Institute of Physics (IOP) Challenge Fund (https://www.iop.org/strategy/challenge-fund).
 The aim of this project is to promote physics and digital technologies among secondary school students.
 In this project, we will run a series of short, hands-on tasting programme will be targeted for 14-16 years old, with a priority for people from disadvantaged background, including but not limited to, people from Black, Asian and Minority Ethnic (BAME) background, and girls.
 It will be initially 2-day long, and later 5-day long.
 It will provide an inside view of physics used in the modern world and practical digital skills needed for their future career.
 Through engaging with the schools, young people and the general public, we aim to play our part in solving the STEM skills shortage, to stimulate interests in studying Physics among young people and to demonstrate the impact of Physics on people’s lives.

 In this project we are going to run a number of events, including school visits, online seminars, and in-person hands-on workshops based at London South Bank University.
-The following are the coming events:
+Click the following link for all the events:

 Physics and Digital Technology Resources